claypilat/claypilat.github.io/README.md

 - Data from On-remise solution to Dynamics 365 (You will need to use Azure)
 - Data is stored in Azure (mainly for large volume migration)
 - Avoids writing code or 3rd part yools for migration

+ !> It's important to note that data (Millions of Records or Huge data) must be available in Azure in the same tenant as Dynamics 365 to use Data Loader Service.
+If it's not in Azure & same tenant, Data Loader Service cannot be used.